Published on Brock University (http://www.brocku.ca)

 The SJES program trains students in critical analysis of social justice and equity issues as related to processes and struggles associated with age, ability, gender, sexuality, racism, speciesism, the environment, class and other patterns of inequality.
 Training in both theory and research methods links processes operating at and across a range of geographical scales, from the local to the global.
 Students will be equipped to pursue doctoral studies and to offer their expertise as policy makers or policy consultants to social advocacy and social movement organizations as well as a wider public.

-We number 48 faculty members from 16 academic departments at Brock University and 10 to 12 new students a year.
+We number over 50 faculty members from 16 academic departments at Brock University and 10 to 12 new students a year.

 The SJES program offers: